 In the present legal scenario, a growing trend is outsourcing legal services to third-party providers.
 This has helped law firms around the world in a number of ways.
 The first is the decrease in costs of legal services without compromising on the quality of services.

-This has, in turn, led to increasing in profit margins for the law firms which can then offer competitive rates to their clients.
+This has, in turn, led to an increase in profit margins for the law firms, which can then offer competitive rates to their clients.
 By outsourcing repetitive and tedious tasks, lawyers can focus on the more important court appearances and analysis of materials collected by researchers.

-Structuring of initial drafts of contracts as well as due diligence work is mainly outsourced by transactional lawyers.
-With the stabilization of the legal outsourcing sector and its exponential growth after the global financial meltdown, even complex work such as the writing of an appellate brief is being outsourced.
+Outsourcing the structuring of initial drafts of contracts, as well as due diligence work, can benefit transactional lawyers.
+With the stabilization of the legal outsourcing sector, lawyers are outsourcing the writing of appellate briefs.
 All these require high skill sets and an enhanced level of professional expertise.

-However, there is one common thread that runs through all of them and that is the need for stringent security systems in place at the outsourced agency so that the privacy of client data is fully assured.
-This is one aspect that is taken very seriously by lawyers while evaluating the competence levels of outsourced agencies.
+However, there is one common thread that runs through all of them.
+There’s a need for stringent security systems in place at LPO firms.
+This ensures the privacy of client data.
+This is one aspect that lawyers take seriously about their outsourcing partner while evaluating the competence levels.

 How do lawyers make sure that data will be secure when outsourcing legal services?

-Evaluating Security Levels – Evaluating the data security infrastructure provided by the outsourced agency is of utmost importance.
-However, this depends on the type of work being outsourced as security and privacy requirements of all data are not standardized.
+Evaluating the data security infrastructure provided by the outsourced agency is of utmost importance.
+However, this depends on the type of work you delegate, as security and privacy requirements of all data are not standard.

-Some common points are – do employees sign confidentiality agreements, whether strict supervision and quality control checks on data security is being regularly carried out, procedures in place for ensuring the security of private data and those in place for preventing physical theft or misuse of data.
-Most importantly, has the company ever faced any security breach in the past and if so measures taken to plug the leaks.
+Some common points are – do employees sign confidentiality agreements, whether strict supervision and quality control checks on data security are being regularly carried out, procedures in place for ensuring the security of private data, and those in place for preventing physical theft or misuse of data.
+Most importantly, has the company ever faced any security breach in the past, and if so, are measures taken to plug the leaks?

 Read Also : FACT: Large Numbers of Law Firms are Now Opting for Legal Process Outsourcing